Aleroms/pinia-tasks/README.md

 - [Vee Validate](https://vee-validate.logaretm.com/v4/tutorials/basics/) - basics on form validation
 - [Page Not Found](https://medium.com/@ishoshot/page-not-found-on-reload-vuejs-netlify-c71716e97e6) - helped me fix a broken link when the link exists
 - [Managing Users](https://firebase.google.com/docs/auth/web/manage-users) - Firebase documentation on managing the users.
+- [Vue Draggable](https://sortablejs.github.io/Vue.Draggable/#/simple) - Vue Draggable for drag and drop feature.

 ## issues encountered

 - I was having a problem using Netlify to host my vue app.
 Issue was I was receiving a "page not found" and "broken link" when I tried to fetch `piniatasks.netlify.app/privacypolicy`.
 Apparently, the issue is because vue-router uses hash mode as default.
 I don't really understand it much.
   The solution was to create a file named `_redirects` in `/public/` with the content `/*  /index.html  200`
+- Another issue I encountered was that I couldn't use `v-model` with a getter function from my pinia store.
+The getter function returned a filtered array that filters for tasks that are marked favorite.
+Because of this I did not implement drag and drop for my favs, only for all.

 ## what I learned